hyperledger-archives/grid-rfcs/0000-catalog.md

 ### Referencing a Catalog

-Products are uniquely referenced by their product_id and product_namespace.
-For GS1, Products are referenced by the GTIN identifier.
+Catalogs are uniquely referenced by their catalog_id (UUID).
 For example:

 ```
 get_catalog(catalog_id) // UUID